 The first settlement here grew up around a church overlooking a ford across the White Cart Water.
-This was established by the Celtic monk St Mirin who came to what was then the Kingdom of Strathclyde from Bangor in Northern Ireland some time after AD500.
-St Mirin is the patron saint of Paisley and his name is kept alive today in the St Mirin chapel in Paisley Abbey, built overlooking the river not far from the original church; and in the name of Paisley's football club, St Mirren FC.
+This was established by the Celtic monk St Mirin who came to what was then the Kingdom of Strathclyde from Bangor in Northern Ireland in the late 500s.
+St Mirin is the patron saint of Paisley and his name is kept alive today in the St Mirin chapel in Paisley Abbey, built overlooking the river not far from the original church, in the name of St Mirin's Roman Catholic Cathedral, and in the name of Paisley's football club, St Mirren FC.

 Paisley Abbey was established in 1163 by Walter Fitzalan and despite many setbacks went on to become a rich and powerful institution owning property throughout Ayrshire in the medieval period.
 A castle was built near the original ford over the White Cart Water some time before 1400, but all trace of it has now long gone.

 The collapse of much of the Abbey in 1553, quickly followed by the Reformation in 1560, brought rapid change to Paisley.
 By 1600 it was the most significant settlement in Renfrewshire and in 1601 a tolbooth was built: it was rebuilt in 1750 and 1821, before being demolished as unsafe in 1870 and replaced on a different site by the magnificent Town Hall you see today.